delta-exchange/just-the-docs/docs/tutorials/perpetual-contracts.md

 Lets say you have a long position of 10000 contracts in the BTCUSD Perpetual contract on Delta Exchange.
 Recall that 1 BTCUSD contract is 1 USD.

 Between 8am UTC and 4pm UTC, the TWAP of Premium was 0.04%.
-This means that for the next 8 hours, i.e. between 4pm UTC and 12am UTC, the applicable Funding Rate will be:
+Assuming Interest Rate is 0.01%, for the next 8 hours, i.e. between 4pm UTC and 12am UTC, the applicable Funding Rate will be:

 $$Funding\ Rate = 0.04\% + clamp(0.01\% - 0.04\%, 0.05\%, -0.05\%) = 0.01\%$$